meesvandongen/rumors/README.md

 ## GitHub Actions

 The repository includes a GitHub Actions workflow that:
-- Runs daily at 00:00 UTC
+- Runs every 4 hours
 - Generates updated feeds
 - Commits and pushes changes if there are updates